Rexcrazy804/booru.hs/README.md

 ## Installation

-You may build the project from source using cabal, but the prefered method is to use the exported package in the flake
+You may build the project from source using cabal, but the preferred method is to use the exported package in the flake

-### Nixos installation
+### NixOS installation

 Add this repository as a flake
 ```nix